-Figure 5 demonstrates the key public access principles for development.
+Figure 66 demonstrates the key public access principles for development.

-- A publicly accessible Village Piazza (minimum 60m x 35m) is to be provided that relates to the lake edge and marina. - Bus stop area to be provided on Trinity Point Drive at location defined in the previous residential subdivision approvals (i.e. near main site entrance). - Buildings to be setback from the 6(1) open space zoned land (already 20-30m wide) generally in accordance with Figure 2.
+- A publicly accessible Village Piazza (minimum 60m x 35m) is to be provided that relates to the lake edge and marina. - Bus stop area to be provided on Trinity Point Drive at location defined in the previous residential subdivision approvals (i.e. near main site entrance). - Buildings to be setback from the 6(1) open space zoned land (already 20-30m wide) generally in accordance with Figure 20. - Buildings being setback from south eastern corner of the site above Bluff Point to create a publicly accessible open space area that takes advantage of the views from this location of the lake and allows for retention and respect of the existing cultural setting associated with all cultural plantings and sundial.
+The setback area should be generally consistent with that shown in Figure 20, and not include any removal of cultural trees unless deemed a hazard by a qualified Arborist.

-- Buildings being setback from south eastern corner of the site above Bluff Point to create a publicly accessible open space area that takes advantage of the views from this location of the lake and allows for retention and respect of the existing cultural setting associated with all cultural plantings and sundial.
-The setback area should be generally consistent with that shown in Figure 2, and not include any removal of cultural trees unless deemed a hazard by a qualified Arborist. - A publicly accessible pathway to be provided around the southern and eastern edge of the development within the site between the 6(1) zoned lands and the edge of built form, connecting Trinity Point Drive (south) to the proposed Village Piazza (north). - East West publicly accessible pathways to be provided from Trinity Point Drive through to the lakeside pathway, as part of internal streetscapes, at locations that function as extensions to Trinity Point Drive and the adjoining road system. - The legal means of securing the proposed public access through the site being detailed in future Project Applications for the development. - A 1.2m wide footpath to be provided along one side of Trinity Point Drive along the western edge of the site. - Public access to be provided along the proposed Breakwater.
+- A publicly accessible pathway to be provided around the southern and eastern edge of the development within the site between the 6(1) zoned lands and the edge of built form, connecting Trinity Point Drive (south) to the proposed Village Piazza (north). - East West publicly accessible pathways to be provided from Trinity Point Drive through to the lakeside pathway, as part of internal streetscapes, at locations that function as extensions to Trinity Point Drive and the adjoining road system. - The legal means of securing the proposed public access through the site being detailed in future Future applications for the development. - A 1.2m wide footpath to be provided along one side of Trinity Point Drive along the western edge of the site. - Public access to be provided along the proposed Breakwater - Design and construction of the roads and pedestrian path will allow for Public Authorities to access the 6(1) zoned land for maintenance and the like.

-Figure 28 Public access principles.
+Figure 66 Public access principles.